Open Search

 Career and Professional Goals

 With any advanced degree, it’s important to consider what your future career prospects are, and how interested you are in those careers.
-If you want to earn a PhD for intellectual prestige and money, we recommend that a doctorate program probably isn’t right for you.
+If you want to earn a Psychology PhD for intellectual prestige and money, we recommend that a doctorate program probably isn’t right for you.
 Careers in professional psychology can be lucrative, but the upfront cost is often great.
 If you’re considering a doctorate because you generally “like to help people,” then a doctorate program probably isn’t right for you either.
 There are plenty of career opportunities available where you can help people without having to earn a doctorate.
-And if you’re not interested in a career that doesn’t require a doctoral degree, then a doctorate program definitely isn’t right for you.
+And if you’re not interested in a career that doesn’t require a doctoral degree, then a doctoral program definitely isn’t right for you.
 Earning a doctorate can sometimes over qualify you for positions, so it’s important to discipline yourself and know your career aspirations before committing to a program.

 However, if you’re interested in conducting research to further the study of psychology, working in academia, or working as a licensed psychologist, a doctorate program is probably right for you.